dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/index.md

 **Return Value**

-An NSArray that inclueds all available cameras.
-User can clearly read whether the camera is front-facing, back-facing or external from the cameraID.
+An NSArray that includes all available cameras.
+Users can clearly read whether the camera is front-facing, back-facing or external from the cameraID.

 **Code Snippet**